srclabs/gravylib/README.md

 ### NOTE:
 This project is still a **Work In Progress**, so it's not recommended to use it in it's current state.
-**_However_**, if you would like to try it out, head over to [`example.rs`](./examples/shaders/src/example.rs) to find a tutorial of sorts.
+**_However_**, if you would like to try it out, head over to the [`official example repo`](https://github.com/thedocruby/gravylib_examples) for a tutorial of sorts.
 Pull requests are discouraged until the initial alpha release.

 To learn more about the project, you can join the [**Discord**](https://discord.gg/7cBw5KHe6q).